-Be careful at gas stations as there’s no self service.
+Be careful at gas stations as there’s no self-service.
 If you pay in cash, say the amount you are handing over!
 Some attendants will try to convince you it was a smaller denomination than it really was.
 It’s a common scam.

 If you’re planning on getting around Playa del Carmen you can join the locals and hop on colectivo – public taxi vans.
 They can get a bit cramped sometimes, but they’re super cheap, like $1-2 a ride (depending on how far you’re traveling).
 They can drop you off anywhere along their set routes.
 For instance, at Akumal or any cenote between Playa and Tulum.

 Not quite as convenient as your own car though, and often not a lot of room for luggage/gear.
 But it you want to experience something local, a trip on a colectivo is definitely recommended.
-They leave from in front of the post office (Correos de Mexico) on calle 2.
+They leave from in front of the post office (Correos de Mexico) on Calle 2.

 There are numerous local shops in town on Avenida Tulum (main street in town) where you can rent bicycles.
-In Tulum everyone rides bikes all the time, as it’s a very eco place.
+In Tulum, everyone rides bikes all the time, as it’s a very eco place.

 Best Yoga Classes in Tulum

 Many travelers come to Tulum purely for yoga.
-Tulum is an oasis with many eco-travelers, so yoga are a must-do activity.
+Tulum is an oasis with many eco-travelers, so yoga is a must-do activity.
 Luckily, yoga classes are available without any extra charge at every hotel.
 If you’re staying somewhere that doesn’t offer any yoga, you can visit any beachfront hotel and pay $20 to attend the class.

 Best Restaurants in Playa del Carmen

-Although it’s technically a chain with branches along Mexico, it doesn’t feel like it.
+Although it’s technically a chain with branches in Mexico, it doesn’t feel like it.
 It’s more like a homemade hole in the wall place.
 It serves sopes and quesadillas filled with typical Mexican ingredients like huitlacoche, rajas, chorizo or flor de calabaza.